RelaxSpirit/Tarantool.Queue.NetCore/README.md

  	2. For [Produce](https://github.com/RelaxSpirit/Tarantool.Queue.NetCore/tree/master/samples/CustomTarantoolQueue/CustomTarantoolQueueWriter)
   7. In projects in the initialization block, replace parameter in function UseTarantoolQueue with your host settings and port.
   8. Run CustomTarantoolQueueReader and CustomTarantoolQueueWriter

+The custom Tarantool Queue also supports the full functionality of standard Tarantool Queue queue and tubes.